lasseoe/zabbixctl/man.md

 **-G --groups**

-Search and operate on configuration of users groups.
+Search and operate on configuration of usergroups.

 **-l --list**

-Show list users in specified users group.
+Show list of users in specified usergroup.

 **-a --add**

-Add specified <user> to specified users group.
+Add specified <user> to specified usergroup.

 **-r --remove**

-Remove specified <user> from speicifed users group.
+Remove specified <user> from specified usergroup.

 **-f --noconfirm**

-Do not prompt confirmation dialog.
+Do not prompt for confirmation.

 ## COMMON OPTIONS